mmbuw/gispl/thesis/01-introduction.md

 From the view of someone who should define and implement a gesture however, it is also a bit more than that.
 It would consist of at least defining what a gesture is and what kind of an input makes up a valid gesture, finding a way to notify the application in use that a gesture had occurred, and finally performing an action that corresponds to the gesture.

 Modern devices, for instance ones running Apple's iOS have built in support for well known gestures, but also support custom gestures.
-As an example, to define a custom gesture, developers for iOS need to extend the `UIGestureRecognizer` class and implement the following methods:
+As an example, to define a custom gesture, developers for iOS need to extend the `UIGestureRecognizer` class and implement the following methods [@ioscustomgestures]:

     (void)touchesBegan:(NSSet *)touches withEvent:(UIEvent *)event;
     (void)touchesMoved:(NSSet *)touches withEvent:(UIEvent *)event;